humanforce/recruitment-laravel-react-aperture-science-challenge/README.md

 # Software Engineer Candidate technical challenge

-As part of the recruitment process at Humanforce, we ask that complete this code challenge.
+As part of the recruitment process at IntelliHR & Humanforce, we ask that complete this code challenge.
 We will review your submission and then conduct a code review in a formal interview setting.

 In this repository you will find a simple application that produces a React UI which communicates via GraphQL to a Laravel service and Postgres database.
 The application will serve two pages, a login page and a subjects list.
 The application stack also includes unit and e2e tests.